NMAC427/SwiftOCR/README.md

 ## How to use it?

+SwiftOCR is available through CocoaPods.
+To install it, simply add the following line to your Podfile:

+`pod 'SwiftOCR'`

 If you ever used Tesseract you know how exhausting it can be to implement OCR into your project.
 SwiftOCR is the exact opposite of Tesseract.
 It can be implemented using **just 6 lines of code**.